 Bentota River is another popular place for a boat tour on the west coast.
-The boat trip on the Bentota river is also very interesting as the river cruise on Madu estuary.
+The boat trip on the Bentota river is also very interesting as the river cruise on the Madu estuary.
 But, Bentota River tour seems to be more interesting to most travellers, compared to the boat trip at Madu estuary.
-Due to the fact that Bentota River has far bigger mangrove bays, and it offers better opportunities to see wild animals such as monkey, crocodile, snakes and monitors.
+Due to the fact that Bentota River has far bigger mangrove bays, it offers better opportunities to see wild animals such as monkeys, crocodiles, snakes and monitors.

-With its snow-white coloured, which properly match with the blue coloured ocean background, Dutch shophouses, old Dutch styled mansions, Churches and narrow cobbled streets, Dutch-built old town feels quite unlike anywhere else in Sri Lanka.
-The eclectic international history of Galle Fort is a place to find a wide range of souvenir, gems, jewellery, clothing, tea, and spices.
+With its snow-white coloured, which properly matches the blue-coloured ocean background, Dutch shophouses, old Dutch-styled mansions, Churches and narrow cobbled streets, the Dutch-built old town feels quite unlike anywhere else in Sri Lanka.
+The eclectic international history of Galle Fort is a place to find a wide range of souvenirs, gems, jewellery, clothing, tea, and spices.

 Spend the morning exploring the beautiful constructions in the fort.
-There are thousands houses, mansions, museums, galleries, cafes, restaurants, hotels, holiday bungalows, dormitories and rest houses all are housed in dutch styles structures built by Dutch East Indian company in early 16s.
-Jump into a Seaview restaurant if you are tired of the walk and sip a cup of freshly brewed CEYLON tea an feast on fresh seafood plate, which very popular among the foreign travellers.
+There are thousands of houses, mansions, museums, galleries, cafes, restaurants, hotels, holiday bungalows, dormitories and rest houses all housed in dutch styles of structures built by Dutch East Indian companies in the early 16s.
+Jump into a Seaview restaurant if you are tired of the walk and sip a cup of freshly brewed CEYLON tea and feast on a fresh seafood plate, which is very popular among foreign travellers.

-If you need a more comprehensive picture on Galle Fort please check my article, “Gall Dutch Fort“.
+If you need a more comprehensive picture of Galle Fort please check my article, “Gall Dutch Fort“.

 VISITING SEA TURTLE CONSERVATION CENTER

 You will need to make a prior reservation in order to venture on the Yala safari, which is an interesting wildlife tour and loved by a large crowd.
-The safari tour is a private program, means transfers to safari, everything on a private vehicle with a dedicated tour guide.
+The safari tour is a private program, which means transfers to the safari, everything on a private vehicle with a dedicated tour guide.
 Yala national park is one of the best places to spot leopards.
-Along with leopard, the visitors can watch many other animals such as elephant, bear, jackal, dear, wild bore, crocodile, mungo and a large number of avian fauna species.
+Along with leopards, the visitors can watch many other animals such as elephants, bears, jackals, dear, wild bore, crocodiles, mungos and a large number of avian fauna species.